Harjot66/desktop_gui_calculator_application/README.md

 # desktop_gui_calculator_application

-This is a desktop calculator application which has been programmed using python and tkinter.
+This is a simple desktop GUI calculator application which has been programmed using python and tkinter.
+This has addition, subtraction, multiplication, and division functions with a simple user interface.

 # How to open